 When you come to get your puppy I suggest bringing the following: a crate for the puppy to ride home in the car in and to also stay in if you plan to stay in a hotel overnight with the puppy.
 For travel purposes a plastic crate works better as it better contains any accidents made or the results if the puppy gets car sick.
 In the bottom of the crate I suggest putting newspapers and then a towel or blanket overtop to absorb anything that might happen (make sure to pack extra in case an accident does happen and they need replaced).
 A trash bag and cleaners are helpful if any clean up is needed.
 From experience I travel with baby wipes to wipe off the puppy and my hands with, paper towels to wipe out the crate with, a carpet cleaner just in case I need it, spray cleaner like Lysol incase I need to spray out the crate and febreze spray.
 On the front of the crate you should have a water bottle attached to it (one used for a small animal like a hamster, guinea pig ect will work great).
 My puppies are all taught to drink from them and it makes watering a puppy during travel much easier then having loose water spilling everywhere as the car or the puppy moves.
 Also, bring a bottle of bottled water to refill the water bottle if needed.
 A lead, collar or harness and poopy pick up bags will also be needed for any rest stops (make sure that you get the right size, you should only be able to put two fingers in-between the collar/harness and the puppy otherwise it is too lose and he/she can get out of it) and the last thing anyone wants is a loose puppy at a rest stop beside a highway.
 If you are unsure what size to get, I can get it for you and add it to your bill, just let me know what color you are wanting and that you want me to do so and I will have it ready to go.
 That way everything is ready to go and it fits when you come to pick him/her up.
-I also, suggest bringing a small bag of food for the puppy just in case you need it my puppies eat purina puppy chow (orginial formula- not the healthy morsals one).
+I also, suggest bringing a small bag of food for the puppy just in case you need it my puppies eat Purina one chicken and rice.
 You never know when bad weather or something will cause you to have to stop and stay over for the night so it is always better to be prepared.

 > Plastic Crate